A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Main result

 The suprema in the previous display may not be measurable, in this case one interprets the previous probability statements in terms of outer measure.

 We then provide a characterisation of the asymptotic distribution of $\psi(\eta)$.
-At first read, one may set $\psi_0^{(2)}=0$ in the next Theorem: this provides a first-order result that will be used repeatedly in Sections \ref{sec:density} and \ref{sec:autoreg}.
-The complete statement allows for a second order analysis via a possibly non-zero $\psi_0^{(2)}$ and will be applied in Section \ref{sec:WNmodels}. \begin{thm} Consider a statistical model $\{P_\eta^n,\ \eta\in S\}$, a real-valued functional $\eta\to \psi(\eta)$ and $\psg\cdot\,,\,\cdot \psd_L, \psi_0^{(1)}, \psi_0^{(2)}, W_n, w_n$ as defined above.
-Suppose that Assumption $\textbf{A}$ is satisfied, and denote
+At first read, one may set $\psi_0^{(2)}=0$ in the next theorem: this provides a first-order result that will be used repeatedly in Sections \ref{sec:density} and \ref{sec:autoreg}.
+The complete statement allows for a second-order analysis via a possibly nonzero $\psi_0^{(2)}$ and will be applied in Section~\ref{sec:WNmodels}.